Accounting Standards Oversight Council

 Dale Gislason is currently the Senior Partner at the Winkler, Manitoba office of Gislason Targownik Peters, a public accounting practice.
 In this role, he provides leadership and strategic management for several functions, including attest, business advisory and tax advisory services, client relationship development, and quality assurance and ethical standards for engagements.

 Dale has extensive experience with the Certified General Accountants (CGA) Association of Manitoba, as well as its national office.
 At CGA Canada, he has acted as Chair and Vice-Chair of several task forces and committees, also serving as the association’s Chair of the Board and CEO in 2001 to 2002.
 He is also a multiple CGA Manitoba and Canada award winner.
-In addition, Dale is active with the International Federation of Accountants, sitting as a member on various committees since 2002.
+In addition, Dale was previously a member of the Small- and Medium-Sized Practices Committee of the International Federation of Accountants.

 Dale lives in Winkler.